 Regular Full Board Review

-For its regular Full Board Review the IRCM IRB meets on the third Wednesday of each month.
+For its regular Full Board Review the IRCM IRB meets on the second and fourth Wednesday of each month.
 Applications and fees must be submitted a week in advance of the scheduled date of review.
 The principal investigator (or a representative sponsor, medical adviser, or study coordinator) must address the board with a clear summary of the study, its protocol and its purpose, as well as answer any questions about the study, its protocol or its informed consent.
 The IRCM IRB will report the conclusion of the board (approval, conditional approval, or denial) to the investigator within 48 hours, and will forward approval documentation within a week.

 For its Expedited Review, the IRCM IRB can accommodate an urgent request for review of a low-risk protocol.
 An Expedited Review requires a valid quorum of board members, typically its executive committee, and can be set up in a matter of days following the IRB submission.
 An additional fee is charged to expedite the process; both approval and approval documentation are processed within 48 hours.